Sofi3406/simple_alarm_in_python/README.md

 🚀 Features

-Set a single alarm time (e.g., 07:30).
+Set a single alarm time (e.g., 03:45).

 Waits until the alarm time is reached.

-Plays a sound or shows a "Wake up!" message.
+Plays a sound or shows a "Wake up!
+Wake up!
+Wake up!" message.